 Percy said he could not hide his “ardent passion” for her.
 Mary wrote she was attracted to Percy’s “wild, intellectual, unearthly look.”

-The two made love for the first time in the cemetery.
-Mary lost her virginity to Percy.
+The two made love for the first time in the cemetery, Mary losing her virginity to Percy.
 After that, forget it.
 Mary was ruined.
 RUINED, I tell you!!!!
-Call in the National Guard!
-Mary was now a social pariah, a leper among women!!
+A social pariah!!
+A leper among women!!
 (I am only being slightly sarcastic here.
-Remember, in Victorian times, virginity was a big deal.
+Remember, in Victorian times, virginity was sacrosanct, an indication of breeding and virtue.
 No way in hell could Mary get away with this!)
 Even the so-called liberal thinking and politically radical William Godwin disapproved of their relationship.

 The only sensible thing to do was run away.
 And so, Mary and Percy ran away to France.
 They took Mary’s step-sister Claire (daughter of her step-mother Mary Jane Clairmont) along with them.
 According to Percy, this was because Claire was “the only one among them who could speak French.”
 However, Claire and Percy reportedly had many “excursions” together, and historians believe the two were lovers as well.